 No one likes a downer.
 But an employee who is positive, even when given a downer of an assignment, is going to get appreciated, said Deborah Sweeney, an entrepreneur and CEO of MyCorporation.

 If you’re not always as positive as you think you should be, there are ways to turn that frown upside down.
-The Mayo Clinic listed habits that can help build this key skill.
-They include:
+The Mayo Clinic listed habits that can help build this key skill, including the following:

-One of the biggest mistakes professionals make is waiting until just before their review process to try to remember which deals they closed or what projects they finished, said Graeme Austen, a career expert and founder of the career consulting firm Cultivated Culture.
-He said that’s a recipe for disaster and no raise.
+One of the biggest mistakes professionals make is waiting until just before their review process to try to remember which deals they closed or what projects they finished, said Graeme Austen, author of "Hired: A 21st Century Guide to Paying Yourself, Not Your 'Dues.'"

 The good news is that acquiring this skill doesn’t demand any talent or learning, he said.
 All you need to do is create a spreadsheet and set up columns that track all of your accomplishments.
 Make sure you list the details, like dates, and specifically explain how it helped the company.